The Pion Model: A Mass Spectrum

-The above theory suggests that these particles are composed of (or can decompose into) pions.
+It is remarkable that the above simple formula reproduces for the different integral values of $l$ and $n$ reproduces the masses of all the known Bosons with an error of less than 1\% in most of the cases and exceptionally less than about 2\%.\\ The above theory suggests that these particles are composed of (or can decompose into) pions.
 An immediate example is the $K_0$ Meson which can break into two or even three pions.\\ More generally in a collision of the above particle, at high energies we can expect the following

 where $A,\,B,\,C, $ are particles from the above table, $D$ are pions if any and $\Delta$ is the energy (or conversely).